We all have limited time on this earth. So what will we do with it?

 Want to experience more connection in your daily interactions and closest relationships?

-Explore how basic elements of your daily experience (such as your breathing, your relationship to the ground below you and the space around you) can be used as supports to create that kind of harmonious connection at the Musicality of Being workshop on Sunday, February 13.
-Learn more here.
+Explore how basic elements of your daily experience (such as your breathing, your relationship to the ground below you and the space around you) can be used as supports to create that kind of harmonious connection at the monthly Musicality of Being workshops, live in the park in Washington DC.
+Learn more here

 Join my mailing list to receive frequent thoughtful reflections on how to make your personal growth practice more intimately tied to the activities of your daily life.
-New subscribers receive access to a free 75-minute training on developing high quality embodied attention – an absolute necessity for sense making in our times.
+New subscribers receive access to a free training, “Gravity & Levity” which teaches you how to improve your posture and your mood at the same time!